MindscapeHQ/raygun4js/README.md

 `pulseMaxVirtualPageDuration` - The maximum time a virtual page can be considered viewed, in milliseconds (defaults to 30 minutes).

-`pulseIgnoreUrlCasing` - Ignore URL casing when sending data to Pulse.
+`pulseIgnoreUrlCasing` - Ignore URL casing when sending data to RUM.

 `captureUnhandledRejections` - Automatically catch send errors relating to unhandled promise rejections.
 See [MDN for browser support](https://developer.mozilla.org/en-US/docs/Web/Events/unhandledrejection).